simbayippy/Vehicular-Asset-Management/README.md

 # coding-
 all codes written for mrf

-*PLEASE IGNORE MRFDRIVERS file, it does not contain anything i just dk how delete lol.*
+*PLEASE IGNORE the file (mrfdrivers), it does not contain anything i just dk how delete lol.*

 _MRF DRIVER MAINTANENCE BOT_ ->